 Emergency angiography performed after biopsy of nasopharyngeal mass, a JNA, shows extensive supply from the MV artery.
-Notice also extensive supply of same tumor via ascending palatine branches (red) from the ascending pharyngeal artery (orange) and sphenopalatine branches (purple) of the IMAX (pink)
+Notice also extensive supply of same tumor via the superior division (red) of the ascending pharyngeal artery (orange) and sphenopalatine branches (purple) of the IMAX (pink)

 Another illustration of a prominent Vidian artery (arrowhead) supplying tissues of the nasal cavity and nasopharynx.

 Image courtesy of Dr. Peter Kim Nelson.
 From: Jason W. Allen, M.D., PH.D., Anthony J. G. Alastra, M.D., and Peter K. Nelson, M.D.
 Proximal intracranial internal carotid artery branches: prevalence and importance for balloon occlusion test.
 Journal of Neurosugery 2005; 102(1) 45-52

 ICA reconstitution via the Vidian Branch

 Besides the IMAX, the Ascending Pharyngeal artery, through its superior pharyngeal branch, contributes to supply of the nasopharynx.
 A demonstration of this relationship is shown here.